 6.1 SIMULATION OF FPE MODEL:

-The objective of this simulation is to verify engine simulation model and combustion model.
-The FPE engine without controlling action will have decaying oscillation.
+The objective of this simulation is to verify correctness of the engine simulation model and combustion model.
 The combustion process can be verified by plotting burnt mass fraction and change in energy transferred to the engine.
 The burnt mass fraction goes from zero to one during the combustion time.
 The relation between energy delivered and mass fraction burnt is given in equation (2.2.3).
 The model was simulated for 0.5 sec at 25 Hz to verify the same.